Last updated on June 7th, 2018

 Personally, I like using the straw accessory to really concentrate the lube between the links.
 Where you want the oil to go is on both sides of the link’s pins (where the o-rings are).
 Applying it anywhere else is just for rust prevention.
 Also, as you lube the chain, move the wheel forward so the lube drips from the top of the link to the bottom, lubricating it entirely.

-I like squirting the lubricant at the chain at the rear of the sprocket.
+When doing motorcycle chain maintenance, I like squirting the lubricant at the chain at the rear of the sprocket.
 I find it to be the most comfortable location given how conveniently exposed it is.
 Since I use a very runny liquid spray lubricant, I can be confident that the lube will distribute itself around the rollers and O-rings.
-Any lube that drips on the sprocket will simply find it’s way down to the chain links below it, and all will be perfectly coated.
+Any lube that drips on the sprocket will simply find its way down to the chain links below it, and all will be perfectly coated.
 After all, the rollers roll so it isn’t like there is an “inside” or “outside” to the chain link.
 Others may prefer to apply the lube elsewhere.
 Just do whatever works best for you.

 Though this lube is pretty clean (especially compared with other products), it will drip.
 I guess that’s part of the “self-cleaning” feature.
 That’s why I’ve gotten used to placing pet training pads (don’t laugh) under the bike.
 If you’ve seen my other DIYs, you might have noticed it in my oil change guide or the control cable lubrication how-to.
 They’re reusable and will save you a lot of time with cleanup.